All Posts

 1. Document Security & Integrity (The Biggest Reason)

 If you send someone a signed contract or a filled-out tax form without flattening it, the recipient can simply click into the form fields and change the values you typed.
-They can delete your signature or alter your bank details.Flattening acts as a digital seal.
-It ensures that nobody can accidentally (or maliciously) alter the information you entered.
-It locks your data in place.
+They can delete your signature, alter a date, or edit your bank details—often without leaving any obvious trace.

 2. Printing Compatibility